 You can't have a cheese board without good cheese!

-Sliced, diced, cubed or wedged, you can cut these cheese blocks any way you like as the centerpiece of your cheese board.
+Sliced, diced, cubed or wedged, you can cut the cheese any way you like to use as the centerpiece of your cheese board.

 Step #2 - Meat or No Meat?

 Personally, I could totally live with or without the meat.

 However, if I were to serve this to my dad or husband without meat, they would let me know that this cheese board is INCOMPLETE.

 So I've got two options here for you, a meat option and a non-meat option.
 If you're serving your cheese board to family and friends who want a more traditional cheese board, I would include the meat.
 If your family has vegetarians and more health conscious individuals, the veggie option would be best for you.

 Traditional cheese boards contain a charcuterie assortment, defined as:

 If you choose to add meat to your board, it can be as simple as sliced pepperoni from the package, to as fancy as cured meat from the local delicatessen.